 It will guide you on how to learn about different types of animals.
 For example, animals Built to Survive.
 5 Animals are highlighted for you to find in the zoo and learn more about this topic.
 It’s a great way to keep older kids more interested in the zoo.

 Check out this great beach/picnic blanket and cooler I like to take to the zoo and beaches.
 The cooler is the perfect size for family picnics plus it has room on the side to hold sippy cups.
-I love the blanket and use it everywhere we go not just the beach.
-It’s easily folds up to carry with a strap and is waterproof on one side.
-This works great for a damp soccer field, zoo picnic, playing at the playground and more.
-It’s so versatile I just leave it in the trunk of my car all summer long.
+I love the blanket and use it everywhere we go not just on the beach.
+It easily folds up to carry with a strap and is waterproof on one side.

 I hope after reading this article you are now prepared for a day out at the Lincoln Park Zoo Chicago.
-You now know where Lincoln park zoo parking is, hours for the zoo, what animals to visit, where to eat and how to make a full day of family fun.
-And don’t forget to try out the Lincoln Park Zoo Lights this year!
+You now know where Lincoln park zoo parking is, hours for the zoo, what animals to visit, where to eat, a zoo map, and how to make a full day of family fun.

 Have you visited the zoo before?
 Do you have any great tips to add?
 Please leave them in the comments for us all to learn.